NEA Mandates and Structures

 The EGIR working methods shall be as follows:

 • The EGIR may convene meetings of experts to discuss the document review or conduct the review via written correspondence only.
-This will be determined by the Secretariat based on the scale of the review or if there is a need to discuss specific issues.
+This decision will be made by the Secretariat based on the scale of the review or the need to discuss specific issues.
+Where applicable, the authoring organisation will be invited to nominate an invited expert to join EGIR meetings, principally to directly hear comments, but also to provide clarification on a draft text as needed.

 • The approved EGIR assessment will be provided to the authoring organisation, to the participants in the EGIR meeting, to the CRPPH members and to all relevant NEA Standing Technical Committees for information.
+Additionally, in its capacity as an advisory body to the CRPPH, the EGIR may recommend CRPPH activities on specific topics.
+These include the need for the creation of new working groups or for new activities to be carried out.

 Membership